Mexican Pot Roast Recipe

 - Add the minced garlic, peppers, tomato paste, diced tomatoes, Worcestershire sauce, taco seasoning, beef broth, lime juice, lime zest, and cilantro, stirring well.

-- Add the beef back to the pot, add bay leaves, add whole garlic, and quartered onion.
+- Add the beef back to the pot, along with bay leaves, whole garlic, and quartered onion.
 Cover and cook for 3-4 hours, or until fork-tender.

 - Discard bay leaves when done cooking.